Introduction

 Learning With Microsoft and Free Code Camp

-In 2023, Microsoft partnered up with Free Code Camp to create a C# certification.
+In 2023, Microsoft partnered with Freecodecamp to create a C# certification.
 It's an excellent course, perfect for absolute beginners to get started.
-Experienced C# learners will also benefit from this certification as we all have knowledge gaps, no matter how long we have been learning for.
+Experienced C# learners will also benefit from this certification, as we all have knowledge gaps, no matter how long we have been learning.

-We highly recommend you don't rush past the sections of this C# Certification.
+If you're just getting started, we highly recommend that you don't rush past the sections of the certification.
 Read every line carefully and make notes.
-An effective way to write notes is writing the concepts that are new to you.
-Or anything that jumps to your attention.
-Don't write down things you already knew, as it's unlikely you'll ever touch those notes again if they aren't actually interesting.
+An effective way to write notes is to focus the concepts that are new to you or anything that stands out.
+Avoid writing down things you already know, as it's unlikely you'll ever refer to those notes again if they aren't genuinely interesting.

 After submitting your certificate to the Academy, you'll be rewarded with 20 Experience Points.
-The certification is required for students get their Green Belt.
+The certification is a requirement to achieve Green Belt.

 In the first part of the tutorial, we will build a console app where we’ll go over all the basics you need to get started.
 Starting with a console app is important because you can focus purely on C#.
 If you jump straight into Web, Desktop or Mobile Apps, there’s a lot of overhead code and setup that will distract you from actually learning what’s necessary at this stage.

-But we understand that console apps aren’t very exciting.
-It’s nice to create something beautiful very early on, so in the second part of the tutorial we will build the same app using the state-of-the-art .NET Maui, a modern cross-platform solutin that allows us to build apps for Windows, Apple, Android and Mac using a single code base.
+But we understand that console apps aren’t necessarily very exciting.
+It’s nice to create something beautiful early on.
+So in the second part, we will build the same app using the .NET Maui, a modern cross-platform solution that enables us to build apps for Windows, Apple, Android and Mac using one single code base.

 In the second part of the tutorial, you’ll again build a math game, but this time building a Desktop app, with the amazing .NET Maui.
 You can use the knowledge gained from this project to build an interface for all of your projects from now on.
 It can serve as a sandbox for you to practice your C# skills as opposed to the console.